 If you picked the third... congratulations.
 You may have what it takes to be Man Enough.
 Or, you might just be a deeply creepy bastard.
 I'm not sure.
-It doesn't matter, because either the evening ends with her storming off in a huff, or pulling a dictaphone out of her bra and telling you that really, it was all a science project - that she's just researching sexually frustrated males, and has no interest whatsoever in providing any therapy, alternative or otherwise.
-Strike 2.
+It doesn't matter, because either the evening ends with her storming off in a huff, or pulling a dictaphone out of her bra and telling you that really, it was all a science project—that she's just researching sexually frustrated males, and has no interest whatsoever in providing any therapy, alternative or otherwise.
+Strike two.
 Still, there's plenty more fish in the sea, right?

 No. Haven't you been paying attention?
 There are precisely three fish left.

 Date #3: Quinn